step-hen-burke/msc-notes/task_list/semester_2/Week 1.md

 Not looking for theory of research in assignments - more application of what we learn

-- [ ] Start thinking of topic for capstone project
+- [x] Start thinking of topic for capstone project ✅ 2024-02-16

 - First assignment due March 10th - issued February 20th - independent from other module CAs
 - Second assignment March 12th -> May 12th